-The Indian traditional dresses have not remained unswayed with trending fashion.
-The trend in colour, fabric, pattern, designs are being loved.
+The Indian traditional sarees have not remained unswayed with trending fashion.
+The trend in color, fabric, pattern, designs is being loved.
 There is a shift in the style of traditional clothes.
 Indian saris have continued to be the increasing style dress for ladies when there is a choice among the Western and Indian dresses.
 Indian traditional saris have always been the first choice of women.

-Even today the Banarasi sarees and Kanjivaram saris catches the heart of women due to its special status and grace attached to them.
+Even today the Banarasi sarees and Kanjivaram saris catch the heart of women due to their special status and grace attached to them.
 The kanjivaram sarees are one of the best sarees made in India.
-The embroidery or zari used is of silk with outer layer of gold.
-Though the duplicate Kanjivaram sarees are available at a very cheap rate but these have very little zari work in them.
+The embroidery or zari used is of silk with an outer layer of gold.
+Though the duplicate Kanjivaram sarees are available at a very cheap rate these have very little zari work in them.
 Also, many of the original kanjivaram sarees have embroideries of golden thread because of which their prices rise up into lakhs.